MicrosoftDocs/VBA-Docs/api/Visio.Document.PreviewPicture.md

 To delete an existing preview, set the **PreviewPicture** property to **Nothing**.

-You can use the **PreviewPicture** property to include a preview picture in a template that does not have any diagrams stored in it.
+Use the **PreviewPicture** property to include a preview picture in a template that does not have any diagrams stored in it.

 COM provides a standard implementation of a picture object that has the **IPictureDisp** interface on top of the underlying system picture support.
 The **IPictureDisp** interface exposes a picture object's properties and is implemented in the **stdole** type library as a **StdPicture** object creatable within Microsoft Visual Basic.
 The **stdole** type library is automatically referenced from all Visual Basic for Applications (VBA) projects in Visio.